 Learn how to make an easy DIY harvest apron for the garden.
-It works as an apron, and it can turn into a little bag for carrying all your produce.
+It works as an apron, and it can turn into a bag for carrying all your produce.

 I love having fresh vegetables, and I plant a garden every year.
 I’m only a beginner gardener and am only successful with a few vegetables, but I love going out and harvesting what does grow.